jsdu/EtherscanClient/README.md

 }
 ```

-### Get 'Normal' Transactions
+### Get a list of 'Normal' Transactions
-- `address`: Address of the transactions.
+- `address`: Optional Address of the transactions.
 Default is the initial account address
 - `startBlock`: Optional start block number
 - `endBlock`: Optional end block number
 - `page`: Optional page number.
 Use with offset.
 If set to nil, query will return up to 10000 transactions.
-- `offset`: The number of transactions per page
+- `offset`: Optional offset.
+The number of transactions per page
 ```swift
 /// Gets a list of normal transactions from the default account client.getTransaction() { result in